Curriculum and Learning

 - provides children with the tools to become active citizens

 We start the school year with a whole school theme of the class names.
 The class names are changed each year and the learning in planned to increase children’s cultural appreciation and knowledge of the world they live in.
 It also unifies the school through the study of the same theme.
-Please read the class pages to find more about our class names for this year.
+Please read the class pages to find out about our class names

 All of the subjects are aliened to the exceptions of the Early Years and Foundation stage, Development matter and the national curriculum.